 2 On the date as at which this compilation was prepared, the Animal Welfare (Pig Industry) Regulations 2010 r.
-11 and 13(4) had not come into operation.
-They read as follows:
+13(4) had not come into operation.
+It reads as follows:

-11. Pigs confined in group enclosures

-A person in charge of a pig that is kept confined in a group enclosure must ensure that —

-(a) for each sow kept in the enclosure — the floor space of the enclosure is not less than 1.4 square metres; and

-(b) for each female pig, other than a sow, weighing more than 100 kilograms kept in the enclosure — the floor space is not less than one square metre; and

-(c) in any other case — for each pig kept in the enclosure, the floor space of the enclosure is not less than the number of square metres calculated in accordance with the following formula —

-0.030 x P 0.67

-where —

-P is the average weight in kilograms of each pig kept in the enclosure.

-Penalty: a fine of $2 500.

 13. Management of pigs in enclosures

 (4) A person in charge of a female pig must ensure that the pig is not kept confined in a stall for more than 6 weeks of any gestation period unless the pig is —